-The STEP courses allow students to engage in hands-on scientific research or engineering experiences, develop mentoring relationships with faculty, and obtain advice on course of study and career opportunities in STEM disciplines.
+The STEP courses allow students to engage in hands-on scientific research, teaching, or engineering experiences, develop mentoring relationships with faculty, and obtain advice on course of study and career opportunities in STEM disciplines.

 STEP Living & Learning Community

-STEP freshman are encouraged to join the STEP Living Learning Community.
-The LLC is a community of students who live together in a single residence hall and share an academic interest.
+STEP freshman are encouraged to join the STEP Living Learning Community (LLC).
+The STEP LLC is a community of students who live together in Kamola residence hall and share academic interests.
 Hall staff and science faculty organize out-of-classroom enrichment activities related to science.
 Living Learning Communities not only provide enjoyable out-of-classroom experiences and social interactions, they also have been shown to improve students' academic performance, increase academic dialogues between faculty and students, and develop connections across disciplines.